My own Investigation

 At no “POINT “ before the meeting on 19th of May 2023 between commander smith and the deputy attorney-general for criminal matters in Mozambique ( and others) ( May 2023 meeting) had the Mozambique law enforcement authorities stated that Ms Warren’s death was a “HOMICIDE”. no police officer, investigator or prosecutor ever said that.’!!!

 The cumulative effect of these contradictions, omissions, and misrepresentations raises serious concerns and borders on deliberate deception!!!
-The Australian Federal Police had full knowledge that Elly’s death had been officially classified as homicide.
+The Australian Federal Police had serious evidence that they were aware of with full knowledge that Elly’s death had been officially classified as homicide.
 Once the AFP became aware of this classification well before 2023 therefore it warranted the preparation and submission of a formal Mutual Assistance Request (MAR) to the Mozambique Attorney-General.
 Instead, the AFP failed to act, misrepresented critical evidence in their own Action Sheet, and withheld vital information and material evidence in misleading both the family and the coroner!!!

 This was not a simple oversight or bureaucratic error.
 It reflects a systemic failure that denied an Australian family justice, obstructed a proper homicide investigation, and left my daughter’s murder unresolved.
 Nearly a decade later, the AFP’s inaction continues to frustrate the family, leaving clear evidence of wrongdoing unexamined and raising serious questions about accountability and transparency in cases involving Australians overseas.